Edge mappings of graphs: Ramsey type parameters: Introduction

 \subsection{Organization of the paper}

-Section 2 outlines fundamental connections among the previously defined parameters.
-In Section 3, we present our contributions related to $m(G, H)$ and $m^*(G, H)$.
-To illustrate, we expand upon a previous finding in \cite{AC} that pertains to the precise determination of $m(K_{1,k}, K_3)$.
-Section 4 discusses our contributions regarding $g(G,1)$ and $g(G,0)$.
-Our contributions concerning $w(G)$ are detailed in Section 5.
-The paper concludes in Section 6, where we present a diverse array of open problems and conjectures.
+Section~2 outlines basic connections among some of the previously defined parameters.
+Section~3 collects the tools used throughout the paper.
+In Section~4, we present our contributions concerning $m(G,K_r)$, $m(T,2K_2)$, and $m(G,K_{1,r})$, proving Theorems~\ref{mtkr}, \ref{th:m-tree}, and \ref{*tk}, and further exact results concentrated in Theorems~\ref{properties}, \ref{th:exact-families}, and \ref{th:exact-subgraphs}.
+In Section~5, we present our contributions regarding $g(G)$ and $g(G,0)$, proving Theorems~\ref{degreethm} and \ref{gGkm}, as well as the exact determination of $g(tK_2,1)$ and $g(tK_2,0)$.
+Section~6 is devoted to the proof of Theorem~\ref{w}, a further sharper result concerning $w(K_k)$, and an interesting result concerning exact values of $w(K_{1,r})$.
+The paper concludes in Section~7, where we present a diverse array of open problems for future research.